Splashaudio/Pico-ETH-CH9121_basic/readme.md

 Quick script to get the Wave Share Pico-ETH-CH9121 working

 I spent ages trying to get this thing to work.
-Hopfully this will save someone save some time.\
+Possibly more a reflection of my programing sckills then anything else.
+But hopfully this will save someone save some time.\
 \
 Pico-ETH-CH9121_setup_and_UDP_TX.py transmitts "hello world" over UDP.\
 RX_TX_UDP.py echos incoming UDP messages.